 The higher the internal rate of return for a particular investment, the more likely it is that the investment will be profitable.
 The IRR is similar to the NPV (we have already seen how to utilize the NPV Function and the XNPV Function in a previous tutorial).
 The IRR however, works on the premise that the NPV is 0.
 The IRR input values are spaced at regular, equal intervals.
 The XIRR Function is used to calculate the internal rate of return for cash flows that are not periodic.
 The XIRR value is closely related to the XNPV function and is the internal rate of return calculated, for a corresponding XNPV of 0.

-The syntax of the IRR function is:
+The syntax of the IRR Excel function

-The syntax of the XIRR function is:
+The syntax of the XIRR Excel function

 So, let’s get started with a simple example to illustrate what IRR and XIRR are used for, and the main difference between them.

 XIRR vs IRR (Difference between IRR and XIRR)